er-ri/cheatsheets/README.md

 `SageMaker Ground Truth` -> A data **labeling service** that makes it easy to label data(option: *Amazon Mechanical Turk*)
 `Amazon SageMaker Neo` -> Enables developers to **optimize** machine learning (ML) models for inference on SageMaker in the cloud and supported devices at the **edge**.
 `Amazon EMR` -> **Not serverless**, a managed cluster platform that simplifies running big data frameworks, such as **Apache Hadoop** and **Apache Spark**.(File system: *hdfs*, emrfs, local file system)
-`Splunk` -> Search, analyze and visualize all of data
 `Sparkmagic` -> A set of **tools** for interactively working with remote *Spark clusters* through Livy, a Spark REST server, in Jupyter notebooks.
 `SageMakerEstimator` -> Tight integration between *Spark* and *SageMaker* for several models including XGBoost, and offers the **simplest** solution
 `MLLib` -> Built on top of *Spark*, MLlib is a scalable **machine learning library** consisting of common learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimensionality reduction, and underlying optimization primitives.